vastlimits/uberAgent-config/Tools/InvokeuberAgentConfigDownload/README.md

         Accept wildcard characters?  false

     -Excludes <String[]>
-        List of files that will not be downloaded.
+        List of files not downloaded.
 Wildcards are supported.
 Use it when you want to persist existing config files.
         Excludes takes precedence over includes.

         Required?                    false
         Position?
 3